 Cornell has a long tradition of meaningful student-faculty research in the sciences.
 Faculty members approach these projects as mentors in a collaborative, educational process, generally working with no more than two students at a time.
-The Berry Center seeks to extend this strength to the areas of economics, business, and public policy and, to this end, has funded student summer research in the areas of public policy and economics.
+The Berry Center seeks to extend this strength to the social sciences and, to this end, has funded student summer research in the areas of public policy and economics.
 To obtain Berry Center support for student-faculty research, students need to complete an application and follow funding guidelines.

-Chelsea Korpanty '11 researched the effects of policy on coral
+Chelsea Korpanty '11 researched the effects of public policy on coral reefs

 Under the direction of Professor Ben Greenstein (Geology), Chelsea Korpanty analyzed both coral samples and local public policy enacted to conserve coral reefs on Curacao to determine whether efforts to conserve the modern reefs adjacent to Curacao have thus far been effective.
 Her meticulous research has shown that not only are the intended consequences of the legislation absent, the unintended consequences are detrimental to reef stability.

 Undergraduate Research Experiences Previously Supported by the Berry Center

 - The Arc of Campaign Messages: Studying Campaign Messages Using Congressional Campaign Email Updates During the 2012 Congressional Elections

 Research undertaken by Kelly Oeltjenbruns under the direction of Professor Hans Hassell (Politics and Public Policy)

 - Labor Markets of the Eighteenth Century East India Company

 Research completed by Alison Scharmota under the direction of Professor Santhi Hejeebu (Economics and Business)